dojo/docs/dojox/form/manager/_EnableMixin.rst

 Methods and properties
 ======================

-This section describes all public methods and properties of `dojox.form.manager._EnableMixin`_ class.
+This section describes all public methods and properties of the dojox.form.manager._EnableMixin class.

 gatherEnableState
 ~~~~~~~~~~~~~~~~~